-Mr C called our Employment Law Solicitors and spoke to Solicitor Stephen Pinder who listened to Mr C explain his situation.
+Mr C called our Employment Law Solicitors and spoke to one of our Employment Law experts who listened to Mr C explain his situation.

-Stephen explained to Mr C that he did have a claim for Unfair Dismissal and that we could help him bring the claim against his employer.
-Stephen took instructions from Mr C. This included taking detailed statements about what had happened, requesting copies of Mr C’s medical records and getting as much information about Mr C’s conditions as possible.
+We explained to Mr C that he did have a claim for Unfair Dismissal and that we could help him bring the claim against his employer.
+We took instructions from Mr C. This included taking detailed statements about what had happened, requesting copies of Mr C’s medical records and getting as much information about Mr C’s conditions as possible.

 The claim brought against Mr C’s employer included allegations of direct discrimination, discrimination arising because of a disability and a failure to make reasonable adjustments at work for Mr C because of his disability.

-Before the Final Hearing at the Employment Tribunal, Stephen worked with Mr C to get the information needed to build a strong case and demonstrate that Mr C had been unfairly dismissed and had also been discriminated against because of a disability.
+Before the Final Hearing at the Employment Tribunal, our Employment team worked with Mr C to get the information needed to build a strong case and demonstrate that Mr C had been unfairly dismissed and had also been discriminated against because of a disability.

 As the date of the Hearing was coming near, the Employment Tribunal service listed the case for a Judicial Mediation Hearing.
 This is a private preliminary Hearing when the Judge brings both parties together to try to resolve their dispute.
 There are remedies available at Judicial Mediation Hearings that may not be available at a Final Hearing.

-Stephen Pinder represented Mr C at this Preliminary Hearing at the Tribunal office in Manchester.
+We represented Mr C at this Preliminary Hearing at the Tribunal office in Manchester.
 Negotiations took place focusing upon the difficulties Mr C would have working in the future.
-Stephen asked to claim future loss of earnings and compensation for injury to feelings.
+We asked to claim future loss of earnings and compensation for injury to feelings.

 The case was resolved using a Settlement Agreement, and the total compensation payable to Mr C was about £110,000.
 This amount was secured through negotiation and took away any risks that the case would be unsuccessful at the Final Hearing.